Best Crypto Trading Apps

 What to seek in a crypto trading app

-Whether you are a crypto junkie or skinny-dipping into the space for the first time, to put your extra savings to work, the application you choose will have a substantial impact on your crypto experience.
+Whether you are a crypto junkie or skinny-dipping into the space for the first time, the application you choose will have a substantial impact on your crypto experience.
 In the beginning, technical challenges were one of the main characteristics of the space.

 Now we have customer service agents available at any hour of the day.
-There are more platforms popping up with each passing day.
+There are new platforms popping up all the time.

 But when doing a search on the best crypto trading app to pick, what are some of the characteristics and factors you want to have an eye on?